Early Prime Day deal: Buy the Eero 6 mesh router, get a free Echo Dot and free Hue bulbs

-Just last week, Amazon announced two brand-new Eero mesh routers, the Eero 6 and Eero Pro 6.
-Like the names suggest, each one adds in full support for Wi-Fi 6, plus a Zigbee hub for connecting with things like smart lights and smart locks.
-And while Prime Day doesn't officially start until Oct.
-13, preorder deals on both of the new Eero 6 systems are already live.
+Amazon Prime Day 2020 officially starts Tuesday, Oct.
+13, but Amazon is already rolling out some pretty sweet deals.
+The online retailer recently announced the upcoming launch of two brand-new Eero mesh routers, the Eero 6 and Eero Pro 6.
+Like the names suggest, each one adds in full support for Wi-Fi 6, and includes a Zigbee hub for connecting things like smart locks and smart lights.
+And preorder deals on both of the new Eero 6 systems are already live.

-In both cases, the overall prices for the systems are unchanged, but Amazon is throwing in some free devices to sweeten the pot.
+In both cases, the overall prices for the systems are unchanged, but Amazon is throwing in some free devices to sweeten the pot on this early Prime Day deal.

 The cost for a three-piece Eero 6 system with the router and two range-extending satellite devices is $279.
 That system won't hit stores until early November, but if you're willing to preorder, you can currently get it bundled with a free Echo Dot and two free Philips Hue bulbs.
 Total cost: still $279, which is a heck of a deal.